 Mr. Speaker, that the scope and meaning of the limitations imposed by the first section, Fourteenth Amendment of the constitution may be more fully understood, permit me to say that the privileges and immunities of citizens of the United States, as contradistinguished from citizens of a State, are chiefly defined in the first Eight Amendments to the Constitution of the United States ...
 These eight articles I have shown never were limitations upon the power of the States, until made so by the fourteenth amendment.13

-Note that Bingham makes a clear distinction between State citizens and citizens of the United States.
-Additionally, moments later, Bingham goes on to add in this same speech that it had always been “decided, and rightfully, that these amendments, defining and protecting the rights of men and citizens, were only limits on the power of Congress, not on the power of the States.
+Note Bingham makes clear he is only speaking of United States citizens "as contradistinguished from citizens of a State," and where their rights "are chiefly defined" and not where they are entirely defined.
+Additionally, Bingham goes on to add in this same speech that it had always been "decided, and rightfully, that these amendments, defining and protecting the rights of men and citizens, were only limits on the power of Congress, not on the power of the States."
+14

-Senator Jacob M. Howard suggested in 1866 nearly the same thing Bingham had in March of 1871 when introducing the Fourteenth Amendment in the Senate.
-Speaking of the first Eight Amendments, Howard says, “To these privileges and immunities, whatever they may be—for they are not and cannot be fully defined in their entire extent and precise nature—to these should be added the personal rights guarantied and secured by the first eight amendments of the Constitution.”
+Senator Jacob Howard better explains this Bingham remark (both were members of the Reconstruction Committee) in his introduction of the the amendment before the Senate in 1866: "To these privileges and immunities, whatever they may be"for they are not and cannot be fully defined in their entire extent and precise nature"to these should be added the personal rights guarantied and secured by the first eight amendments of the Constitution."
 15

-If these remarks by Bingham were to be taken literally to mean citizens of their own State would create an enormous contradiction with his official House Judiciary Committee supported statements issued two months earlier over the proper interpretation of the privileges and immunities under the Fourteenth Amendment.
-He personally wrote in a House Report that the Fourteenth Amendment did not add to the privileges or immunities of U.S. citizens.16
+If Bingham's remarks were to be taken literally to mean citizens under their own State would create an enormous contradiction with his official House Judiciary Committee supported statements issued two months earlier over the proper interpretation of the privileges and immunities under the Fourteenth Amendment.
+He personally wrote in a House Report that the Fourteenth Amendment "did not add to the privileges or immunities" of U.S. citizens.16

 Another factual problem Bingham's above remarks would encounter - if taken literally - is the fact there was no bill of rights when Article IV, Sec.
-II was adopted, and no framer, court or scholars had ever advanced any theory that said the privileges or immunities of State citizens included the newly added first Eight Amendments.
+II was adopted, and no framer, court or scholar had ever advanced any theory that said the privileges or immunities of State citizens included the newly added first Eight Amendments.
+Thus, the fundamental protections guaranteed under Article IV, Sec.
+II must have been those securities of due process every State extended to their own citizens for which citizens of other States were entitled to because they belonged to citizenship.
 In his last speech on the Fourteenth Amendment (May 10, 1866) before it went before the House for final approval before being submitted to the States for ratification, he spoke of what privileges or immunities citizens of the United States were entitled to - never suggesting State citizens were entitled to any of the protections under the first Eight Amendments of the U.S. Constitution - except due process in life, liberty and property.

-In any event, Bingham made the issue of incorporation of the entire bill of rights through the privileges and immunities a moot possibility on March 31, 1871 because he said he was not speaking of any privileges or immunities citizens of a State may claim.
+In any event, Bingham made the issue of incorporation of the entire bill of rights through the privileges and immunities a moot possibility on March 31, 1871 because he said he was not speaking of any privileges or immunities citizens of a State may claim with their own State.
 Moreover, he had made it clear in H.R.
-No. 22 that the Fourteenth Amendment “did not change or modify the relations of citizens of the State and the nation as they existed under the original Constitution.
+No. 22 that the Fourteenth Amendment "did not change or modify the relations of citizens of the State and the nation as they existed under the original Constitution."

 It is no wonder the Slaughterhouse court was forced to conclude the following: “It is a little remarkable, if this clause was intended as a protection to the citizen of a State against the legislative power of his own State, that the word citizen of the State should be left out when it is so carefully used, and used in contradistinction to citizens of the United States, in the very sentence which precedes it.
 It is too clear for argument that the change in phraseology was adopted understandingly and with a purpose.”

-It's interesting to point that Congress did indeed define the privileges and immunities of citizens under A bill to declare and protect all the privileges and immunities of citizens of the United States in the several States,” aka, Civil Rights Bill of 1866, and it said nothing about any of the first Eight Amendments:
+It's interesting to point that Congress did indeed define the privileges and immunities of citizens under "An Act to protect all Persons in the United States in their Civil Rights, and furnish the Means of their Vindication," aka, Civil Rights Bill of 1866, and it said nothing about any of the first Eight Amendments:

 All persons within the jurisdiction of the United States shall have the same right in every State and Territory to make and enforce contracts, to sue, be parties, give evidence, and to the full and equal benefit of all laws and proceedings for the security of persons and property as is enjoyed by white citizens, and shall be subject to like punishment, pains, penalties, taxes, licenses, and exactions of every kind, and to no other.